Kings of the Highway

 Never mind that you should take more care while riding a motorcycle in traffic, channel your blind rage toward the car drivers around you.
 After all, it’s their fault that you had to change lanes back there when they were going just one mile below the speed limit.

-As a committed motorcycle rider, each and every time you step into the saddle of your ride, you should be prepared for war with the cagers that occupy the road around you.
+As a committed motorcycle rider, each time you step into the saddle of your ride, you should be prepared for war with the cagers that occupy the road around you.
 Yes, occupy, because we all know that the open highway was made for two wheels, not four.
 Communicate your disdain for car drivers through the medium of threatening glares, aggressively cranking the throttle at red lights, and peeling out through every intersection.

 Visit Ruhnke’s in Odessa